eXascaleInfolab/recimpute/README.md

 ___

 ## Prerequisites
-- Ubuntu 18 or Ubuntu 20 (including Ubuntu derivatives, e.g., Xubuntu) or the same distribution under WSL.
+- Ubuntu 18 (including Ubuntu derivatives, e.g., Xubuntu) or the same distribution under WSL.
 - A server with a least 64~GB RAM
 - Clone this repository.